nahwinrajan/medium_clone/README.md

 ## To Do List
 1. Story  => Done
-2. User + authentication using devise =>
+2. User + authentication using devise => Done
 3. Comment
 3. Add Voting (for user and story)
-4. Populate database with dummy (faker gem)
+4. Follow and Following feature
-5. Follow and Following feature
+5. Trending tags on the home (keep track of tags by story;)
-5. Trending tags on the home
+6. Populate database with dummy (faker gem)

-I'll only apply basic styling for this project as aesthetics can hold untill all the feature is implemented.
+I'll only apply basic styling for this project as aesthetics can hold until all the feature is implemented.